-The Accounting Officer must ensure that Supply Chain Management Policy is in compliance with when goods or services are procured through public private partnerships or as part of a public private partnership.
+The Accounting Officer must ensure that the Supply Chain Management Policy follows when goods or services are procured through public private partnerships or as part of a public private partnership.

-· Supply Chain Management
+Supply Chain Management

-The Accounting Officer must ensure that the supply chain policy is in compliance with when dealing with Supply Chain Management to ensure the establishment and implementation of an effective and efficient Supply Chain Management Unit within the office of the Director Management Services/CFO, as an integral part of their financial system.
+The Accounting Officer must ensure that the supply chain policy is in compliance with the MFMA Supply Chain Management Regulations when dealing with Supply Chain Management to ensure the establishment and implementation of an effective and efficient Supply Chain Management Unit within the office of the CFO, as an integral part of their financial system.

-The SCM system implemented must be fair, equitable, transparent, competitive and cost effective; be consistent with the PPPFA and BBBEE Act and must provide at least for the following:
+The SCM system implemented must be fair, equitable, transparent, competitive, and cost effective; be consistent with the PPPFA and BBBEE Act and must provide at least for the following:

-- Demand management
+- > Demand management

 - > Acquisition management

-- Logistics management
+- > Logistics management

-- Disposal management
+- > Disposal management

-- ➤ Risk Assessment
+- > Risk Assessment

 - Regular assessment of Supply Chain performance.

-4.4 MUNICIPAL SYSTEMS ACT 32 OF 2000, CHAPTER 8 SECTION 83(1),(2),(3) &(4)
+iii.
+MUNICIPAL SYSTEMS ACT 32 OF 2000, CHAPTER 8 SECTION 83(1),(2),(3) &(4)